What You Need to Know About Clinical Research Coordinator

 The states with the most job growth for Clinical Research Coordinator are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-Clinical Research Coordinator Salary
+Salary for a Clinical Research Coordinator

 Clinical Research Coordinators who work in New Jersey, Massachusetts, or Connecticut, make the highest salaries.